craftercms/docs/source/by-role/developer/common/content-modeling/form-sources/form-source-s3-file-upload.rst

     * - Repository Path
       - S3 repository path where to store the new uploaded file
     * - Profile Id
-      - S3 profile id to be used setup in aws.xml
+      - S3 profile id configured in aws.xml